Race regulations 2023

 2.4 Map / Altimetric profile / route description

--The organization will soon make available the GPS tracks of the routes of the races, however, on the day of the race, the signage placed on the ground will always prevail.
+-The organization will make GPS tracks of the race routes available on the event’s official website, however, on the day of the race, the signage placed on the ground will always prevail.

 2.5 Time limit

--The Porto Moniz Trail is an event that includes three single-stage races, with a time limit.
+-The Porto Moniz Trail is an event that integrates three single-stage races, with a time limit.

--Time barriers are calculated to allow participants to reach the finish line within the imposed time limit, taking into account possible stops (rest, supplies, etc.).
+-The time barriers are calculated to allow participants to reach the finish line within the imposed time limit, already taking into account possible stops (rest, fueling, etc.).

--To be allowed to continue in the race, participants must arrive and leave the checkpoint before its closure, otherwise they will be prevented from proceeding and consequently will be disqualified.
+-To be authorized to continue in the race, participants must arrive and leave the checkpoint before it ends, otherwise they will be prevented from continuing and consequently, they will be disqualified.

--Any participant excluded from the race and who wishes to continue, can only do so by delivering a part of the bib, detachable for this purpose, proceeding at their own responsibility and in complete autonomy.
+-Any participant excluded from the race and wishing to continue can only do so by handing over a part of the bib, detachable for this purpose, continuing under their own responsibility and in complete autonomy.

--For reasons of force majeure (weather, security), the organization reserves the right to change the time barriers.
+-For reasons of force majeure (weather, security), the organization reserves the right to change time barriers.

 2.6 Timing system methodology

 -An electronic time control system will be used.
-At the checkpoints there will be an electronic station that will record the passage of athletes.
+At the checkpoints there will be an electronic station that will record the athletes’ passage.

--The participants’ bib includes a chip, which allows the registration of the athlete’s passage.
+-The participants’ chest includes a chip, which makes it possible to record the athlete’s progress.

 -In addition to electronic control, there will also be manual control of ticket registration.

--The starting zone will be delimited with metallic barriers.
-Participants will, obligatorily, have to enter this area at the places marked for chip control.
-No participant can enter the departure zone without carrying out the chip verification.
+-The starting area will be delimited with metal barriers.
+Participants will have to enter this area at the marked locations for chip control.
+No participant can enter the starting zone without verifying their chip.

--In the starting zone, the clock will start counting at the established time, with or without the presence of the participants.
-Participants who are not present up to 15 minutes after their departure time or who present themselves beyond this period will be prevented from leaving and, as such, will not be classified.
+-In the starting area, the clock will start counting at the established time, with or without the presence of participants.
+Participants who are not present within 15 minutes of the departure time or who present themselves beyond this period will be prevented from leaving and, as such, will not be classified.

 2.7 Check-Points

--The checkpoints are mandatory crossing points and are located in places defined by the organization.
-A person responsible for the organization will be responsible for each of these controls.
+-Checkpoints are mandatory crossing points and are located in locations outlined by the organization.
+There will be a person responsible for each of these controls from the organization.

--Failure to control one or more control points will lead to disqualification of the participant.
+-Failing to control one or more control points will result in the participant being disqualified.

--During the race there may be “surprise checks” in order to ensure full compliance with the route.
+-During the race there may be “surprise controls” in order to guarantee complete completion of the route.
 Your position, obviously, will not be communicated by the organization.

 -Abandonments must be made solely and exclusively at checkpoints.
-In the event of an accident or injury in which the participant is immobilized and cannot reach a checkpoint, he must activate the rescue operation by contacting the organization.
+In the event of an accident or injury where the participant is immobilized and cannot reach a checkpoint, they must activate the rescue operation by contacting the organization.

 -The organization’s contact number, for emergency purposes, will be printed on the participant’s bib and must also be recorded in advance on the participant’s cell phone.

--The organization reserves the right to change the route and the position of the checkpoints / supply at any time, without prior notice.
-In case of extremely adverse weather conditions, the start may be delayed for a maximum of two hours, after which the race is cancelled.
+-The organization reserves the right to change the route and position of control/supply points at any time, without prior notice.
+In the event of severely adverse weather conditions, the start may be delayed for a maximum of two hours, after which the race is cancelled.
 There will be no right to refund.

--During the race, in case of bad weather, and for security reasons, the organization reserves the right to modify the time barriers and, or, to suspend, reduce, neutralize or stop the race.
+-During the race, in the event of bad weather, and for safety reasons, the organization reserves the right to modify time barriers and/or suspend, reduce, neutralize or stop the race.
 There will be no right to refund.

 2.8 Aid stations

--The supply stations will provide participants with food and drink to be consumed on site.
-While other beverages are available on site, only water will be provided to fill participants’ tanks and other containers.
-Each participant must make sure, when leaving each fuel station, that he has the amount of drink and food needed to reach the next fuel supply.
+-The stations will provide participants with food and drink to be consumed on site.
+Although other drinks will be available on site, only water will be provided to fill participants’ tanks and other containers.
+Each participant must make sure, when leaving each gas station, that they have the amount of drink and food necessary to reach the next gas station.

--There will be first aid stationed at some checkpoints.
-It is essential that participants help anyone in danger, alert the nearest checkpoint and/or contact the organization.
+-There will be first aid positioned at some checkpoints.
+It is essential that participants help anyone in danger, and alert the nearest checkpoint and/or contact the organization when faced with a dangerous situation.

 2.9 Mandatory material / material check

--During the competition, all participants must carry all the mandatory material.
-At any time during the test, directors or control heads can verify the same.
-The participant will have to accept these controls peacefully, without contesting, under penalty of being excluded from the race, according to the list of penalties in article 2.11.
+-During the competition, all participants must be accompanied by all mandatory material.
+At any time during the race, the race direction or control chiefs, as well as other duly identified members of the organization, can check the same.
+The participant will have to accept these controls peacefully, without contesting, under penalty of being excluded from the race, in accordance with the list of penalties in article 2.11.

--For security reasons, it is recommended that participants check their material, in order to make sure that it is in perfect condition for the test.
+-For safety reasons, it is recommended that participants check their material to ensure that it is in perfect condition for the test.

 2.10 Information about crossing places with road traffic

--Since there will be no road traffic cuts, participants must comply with traffic rules in cities and roads for public use, as well as respect agricultural areas and private properties, under penalty of having to assume potential damages and compensation resulting from the its non-compliance.
+-Since there will be no interruption in road traffic, participants must comply with traffic rules in cities and public roads, as well as respect agricultural areas and private properties, under penalty of having to assume potential damages and compensation resulting from the its non-compliance.

 2.11 Penalties / Disqualifications